Belief propagation for general graphical models with loops: Introduction

 To obtain a method that improves on BP whenever it is not accurate, a natural approach is to try to better account correlations by computing them exactly, that is, to use more computational power in order to obtain accuracy.
 The first such attempt was named generalized BP~\cite{yedidia2000generalized}, an approach that was celebrated when it was introduced~\cite{yedidia2001bethe,yedidia2001characterization,yedidia2003understanding}, and that is still pursued, even within the quantum error correction community~\cite{old2023generalized}.

 The main problem with generalized BP is that it does not provide a specific recipe, but rather a general approach that ought to be tuned to the concrete case in consideration.
-This was realized by Kirkley, Cantwell and Newmann~\cite{kirkley2021belief,cantwell2019message}, which lead them to the development of a new method (in the following, the \textbf{KCN-approach} or \textbf{KCN-method}) that, although following an idea similar to generalized BP, provides an explicit construction.
+This was recently tackled~\cite{cantwell2019message,kirkley2021belief}, leading to the development of a method that, although following an idea similar to generalized BP, provides an explicit construction.
 Despite its success, however, the method has the drawback that it only applies to networks.